vbsw/glut/README.md

-# glut
+# GLUT

 ## Abstract
-This is glut binding for the programming language Go.
+This is GLUT binding for the programming language Go.
 It works on linux.

 If you want the functions of freeglut download github.com/vitalibaumtrok/freeglut.